TommyStarK/vault-k8s/README.md

 ```

 - We enable the auth Kubernetes method for a specific `<ENV>`.
 This way we could configure several Kubernetes clusters to access our Vault.
+For demo purposes we will use the path `demo`, Feel free to set what you want.

+> We are going to replace `<ENV>` by `demo` in all following commands, If you wish to set another path DO NOT forget to update the `environment` value in the agent values.yaml file.
+This value is used in the AGENT_INJECT_VAULT_AUTH_PATH.

 ```bash
 ❯ kubectl exec -ti vault-0 -n vault -- vault auth enable -path=<ENV> kubernetes